reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 |HTMLElement| will fill the available width.

 Different areas of a site may be laid out using different
 |Container|\s.
-For example, you might want your pages to have, a
+For example, you might want your pages to have a
-header and footer that both stretch the entire viewport width, but with a content area inbetween that has a fixed width, and is centered.
+header and footer that both stretch the entire viewport width, but with a content area inbetween that has a fixed width and is centered.

 Bootstrap requires that all Widgets laid out with a |ColumnLayout| be nested somewhere (no matter how deeply) in another which is laid out